Guidelines to Ascending the Temple Mount

 According to Biblical law and understanding, the holiness of the Temple Mount is unlike that of any other physical location on earth.
 For the Jewish people, there simply is no other holy site.
 Nothing else, no synagogue or house of study - or even the Western Wall - could be compared to this level of sanctity.
 This, despite the fact of the Temple's destruction and the desecration of the Mount.

-Thus we find in the words of the great Torah sage Maimonides that visiting the Temple Mount today - as he himself did in his day, despite the risk of great personal danger - is similar to making a pilgrimage to the Holy Temple.
-Since the levels of holiness are still in place, we are obligated to conduct ourselves accordingly, with the utmost reverence, and in accordance with Biblical standards.
+Thus we find in the words of the great Torah sage Maimonides that visiting the Temple Mount today - as he himself did in his day, despite the risk of great personal danger - is similar to making a pilgrimage to the Holy Temple, itself.
+Since the levels of holiness are still in place, we are obligated to conduct ourselves accordingly, with the utmost reverence, and in accordance with Torah standards.

-It is of primary importance to note that when we ascend to the Temple Mount in purity and under halachic guidelines, at no point will we actually tread on any of the areas where the Holy Temple actually stood.
-According to Biblical law, this is forbidden for all people.
+It is of primary importance to note that when we ascend to the Temple Mount in purity and under halachic guidelines, at no point will we actually tread on any of the areas where the Holy Temple or its inner courtyards actually stood.
+According to Torah law, this is forbidden for all people.
 Rather, we shall be tracing a path around the periphery of the sanctified areas, coming as close as we can to the actual Temple location, but remaining all the while in the outer areas of the Temple Mount.

 The route of our visit is based on the rulings of great Torah authorities such as the Radbaz, Rabbi David ben Zimra, (1479 - 1573), who was one of the Torah giants of all generations.
 His halachic responses to thousands of questions posed to him by Jewish communities the world over, have been preserved in writing.
 When questioned as to where on the Temple Mount Jews are allowed to enter in order to perform the commandment of "morah mikdash" - showing reverence to the site upon which the Holy Temple stood - he answered in great detail.
 His vivid description of existing structures found on the Temple Mount, some of which are still standing today, and his clear answers concerning where one may approach the site of the Temple, form a halachic basis for all who go up to the Temple Mount today, (to perform the commandment of "morah mikdash" in accordance with Jewish law).